tdsacilowski/vault-chef-approle-demo/README.md

 In this phase, we use Terraform to spin up a server (and associated AWS resources) with both Vault and Chef Server installed.
 Once this server is up and running, we'll complete the appropriate configuration steps in Vault and get our Chef admin key that will be used to bootstrap our Chef node (phase 2).

+_If using [Terraform Enterprise](https://www.terraform.io/docs/enterprise/getting-started/index.html), create a Workspace for this repo and set the appropriate Terraform/Environment variables using the `terraform.tfvars.example` file as a reference.
+Follow the instructions linked above to perform the appropriate setup in Terraform Enterprise._

+Using Terraform Open Source:

-1. `cd` into the `/terraform/mgmt-node` directory
+1. After cloning this repo, `cd` into the `vault-chef-approle-demo/terraform/mgmt-node` directory.
 2. Make sure to update the `terraform.tfvars.example` file accordingly and rename to `terraform.tfvars`.
-    - ___NOTE:___ this project assumes that a Vault Enterprise binary is being used so that we can take advantage of AWS KMS auto unseal functionality.
+    - **_NOTE:_** this project assumes that a Vault Enterprise binary is being used so that we can take advantage of AWS KMS auto unseal functionality.
 To use the Open Source version of Vault, modify your `terraform.tfvars` and `/terraform/mgmt-node/templates/userdata-mgmt-node.tpl` files accordingly.
+    - **_TODO:_** add the ability to switch between Enterprise and Open Source versions.
+3. Perform a `terraform plan` to verify your changes and the resources that will be created.
+If all looks good, then perform a `terraform apply` to provision the resources.
     - The Terraform output will display the public IP address to SSH into your server.
-    - TODO: add the ability to switch between Enterprise and Open Source versions.
 3. Once you can access your Vault + Chef server, run `tail -f /var/log/tf-user-data.log` to see when the initial configuration is complete.
 This might take several minutes since we're setting everything up from scratch.
 Once done, you'll see that we performed a `git clone` of this repository in order to pull down the appropriate Chef cookbook(s) and Vault configurations:
     - `/home/ubuntu/vault-chef-approle-demo`: root of our Git repo.
     - `/home/ubuntu/vault-chef-approle-demo/chef`: root of our Chef app.
 This is where our `knife` configuration is located (`.chef/knife.rb`).